atgreen/red-light-green-light/README.md

 * `url`: a URL linking to contextual info for that `id`.

-And then as many extra fields may be added to the JSON object as may be useful below.
+All labels passed on the `rlgl evaluate` command appear as fields in the normalized output form.
+The report parser may also add report type-specific extra fields to the normalized output as they see fit.
+This is useful for pattern matching, as described below.

 Policies are maintained in git repos, and consist of three plain text
 files: `XFAIL`, `FAIL`, and `PASS`.
 Each of these files contains a